jywebs/GitHub_interview/Preso/presenter_notes.md

 # Presenter Notes – How AI Tools Improve Productivity in Development Workflows

 ## Slide 1: Introduction

-Thanks so much for the opportunity to be here.
+Thank you so much for the opportunity to meet with you today.
 When we think about AI in software development, the real story isn’t about replacing developers—it’s about freeing them from repetitive work so they can focus on the problems that matter.

 **Today I’ll walk through:**